WizardGit/StingerRunRacing/README.md

-add wandering boat in lank to level four add wanderin speedstinger pack to freeroam or part of quest? put targets on npc dragons and have dragon fireballs hit other npc racers
+add wandering boat in lank to level four add wanderin speedstinger pack to freeroam or part of quest? put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire fireball frenzy with admin heads on targets display big countdown numbers slowdown dragons in water add human class